daneflash/badusb/README.md

 # BadUSB - Intercept TCP traffic via USB Armory

-## Additional information
-This work is done for my Masterthesis (German version can be found in this repo).

 ## Installation
 Start "createBadUSB.sh" to create a BadUSB-Image on SD-Card for USB Armory